Blue Shield of California Targeted by DOI

 The California Department of Insurance has targeted Blue Shield of California Life & Health Insurance Co. for improper rescissions and claims handling practices.
 The story is in today's L.A.
-Times
+Times.
+Some hightlights:

 *Insurance Commissioner Steve Poizner will assess a $12.6 million fine against Blue Shield.